 Omega 3 and Omega 6, Probiotics, Prebiotics, Calcium…they’re all huge selling points in today’s media oriented conglomerate-supplied society.
-Britain’s supermarket shelves are filled high with products which claim to reduce bloating and gas, painful joints, etc., etc. popped very kindly into their wonderful products which are filled with salt, preservatives, animal products, heated fats (trans and hydrogenated fats), etc. never mind how many different foodstuffs people eat in one go, fruit with proteins, carbohydrates and fats, never mind these digestive nightmares just eat one pot of the magic yoghurt and at the drop of a hat excellent health appears!
+Britain’s supermarket shelves are filled high with products which claim to reduce bloating and gas, painful joints, etc., etc. popped very kindly into their wonderful products which are filled with salt, preservatives, animal products, heated fats (trans and hydrogenated fats), etc. never mind how many different foodstuffs people eat in one go, fruit with proteins, carbohydrates and fats, never mind these digestive nightmares just eat one pot of the magic yogurt and at the drop of a hat excellent health appears!
 Well, wouldn’t that be nice?
 Yes.
 But true? – definitely not!

 Unfortunately, the general public are looking for a panacea a cure all for their ills some miracle potion which can take away their ills.
 What they don’t realize is that we need to look at everything we place into our mouths and address issues such as the combination, the quality, the amount of heat processing involved, etc. Simple mono meals of fruit or salad are very easy to digest and don’t sap our energy.
 Foods which haven’t been tainted by industry, chemicals added, etc. and those which have escaped heat processing such as fresh fruits, salads and vegetables and raw nuts and seeds, are the best buys!

 Let’s now take a look at quite what these ingredients are and exactly what sort of health level they are genuinely expected to provide.
-Let’s start with yoghurts: Now most commercial yoghurts contain dairy milk.
+Let’s start with yogurts: Now most commercial yogurts contain dairy milk.
 Dairy milk has been proven time and time again to cause gastric distress in people who are allergic to dairy products, which amount to a lot of people worldwide.
 Many people are what’s known as lactose intolerant, especially those of Afro-Caribbean origin and Chinese people but also an increasing number of Western people are beginning to realize that they too are allergic or intolerant to dairy products.
 So these may be the very products which are causing bloating, etc. in the first place!

 All mammals take their mother’s milk during infancy.
 After they are weaned, they are sustained by other foods.
 Most humans, however, have been convinced that cow’s milk is an ideal food for humans and should be used all through adult life.
 The milk of each species is well adapted for the young of that species, but the use of cow’s milk in a child’s (and adult’s) diet causes excessive weight and complicated problems in adult humans, such as excess secretion of mucus, excess secretion of urine, constipation, diarrhea, bowel impaction, nausea, gas and discomfort, increased blood pressure, edema, and numerous digestive and respiratory problems.
 Indeed, many doctors and scientists have come away from the view that dairy products are health-giving and blame dairy milk and its products for a growing number of health problems in children and adults including iron deficiency, obesity, cancer, heart disease, a range of respiratory disorders and allergies, etc. There should be a transition period, during which a child eats other foods as well as nursing (on mother’s milk preferably), but the time comes when milk is no longer needed.
 The use of dairy products by human adults is unique in the animal kingdom – man is the only animal that is never weaned-except, of course, for domesticated animals, who lap up saucers of milk.